claytoneast/pers/README.md

 # claytoneast

-Personal site, so static it's practically coral reef
+Personal site, about as static as a bleached coral reef.